7ep/demo/docs/README.txt

 coveros_text.txt                  : help text with a fancy Coveros ascii graphic (also shown with gradlew coveros). desktop_automation.txt            : A guide on automating non-web-applications test.py                           : A Python script that shows page object model techniques for web testing.
-BDD.txt                           : A BDD / TDD walkthrough.
+BDD.md                            : A BDD / TDD walkthrough.